Elizabeth in the Bible: 10 Valuable Lessons We Can Learn From Her

 Elizabeth and Mary: A Divine Encounter

 Elizabeth’s relationship with Mary (Miriam in Hebrew) is central to the Besorah or Gospel narrative.
-When Mary visited Elizabeth, both women experienced divine confirmation of their roles in God’s plan.
+When Mary visited Elizabeth, both women of the Bible experienced divine confirmation of their roles in God’s plan.

 Elizabeth, filled with the Holy Spirit, recognized Mary’s unborn child as the Messiah, and the baby John leaped in her womb at the presence of Yeshua.
 This event, known as the Visitation, highlights the joy and spiritual insight shared between these two women, both chosen for extraordinary roles in the redemption narrative.